kelvinziroh/weather_agent/README.md

 # weather_agent

+## Introduction
-Data pipeline from public weather data API to PostgreSQL on docker using airflow.
+In this project, we create a data pipeline from [OpenWeatherMap](https://openweathermap.org/)'s public API to postgreSQL containerized on docker using Apache-Airflow.